 Although we don’t issue grades to students, their progress is measured and tracked through a variety of tools and systems.
 Our badge system outlines expectations for reading, writing, math, and social/emotional progress by year.
 Students work with a guide to differentiate their core curriculum and set daily, weekly, and/or session goals.
 They showcase their mastery by meeting their goals, earning badges, assembling portfolios and taking part in public exhibitions of their work.

-Student goals connect to the mastery of specific curriculum objectives through our online learning tools such as RAZ Kids and Khan Academy, which also provide progress snapshots.
+Student goals connect to the mastery of specific curriculum objectives through our online learning tools such as Lexia Learning and Khan Academy, which also provide progress snapshots.
 An optional standardized test is administered in a low-stakes format each year to provide one more measure of student learning.
 These evaluations and assessments are shared between parents, staff, and students in regular meetings, and parents are able to review student portfolios.

 HOW DOES THIS PREPARE STUDENTS FOR TRADITIONAL HIGH SCHOOL OR COLLEGE?